htoyryla/denoising-diffusion-pytorch-ht/README.md

 * starting from seed images and using various means of guidance (text/CLIP, texture/VGG+GRAM etc)
 * experiment with various model structures

 Some early results, using datasets of a few hundred images, selected according to visual and not semantic criteria.
 Using ConvNext based Unet, not the current version but from before the recent changes, training at 512px for 1 - 2 days.
 It also appears that once we have a pretrained model, it can quite fast be retrained with a visually different set.
-BTW, I have not succeeded to get the newest Unet/Convnext to train satisfactorily.
+BTW, I have not succeeded to get the newest Unet/Convnext to train satisfactorily (but it might just be that I have not yet found a correct lr)

 <p float="left">
 <img src="https://user-images.githubusercontent.com/15064373/163939108-f131d71d-384a-4211-95ab-573e1cfe33ee.jpeg" width="420"></img>